 Pawnbrokers shops were quite common when I was a child in the early 1900s.
 They could be recognized from some distance away because there were always three balls hanging outside, usually of a gold colour.

-Our pawn shop in Edmonton was run by two brothers by the name of Evans.
-One window was given over to jewellery and the other to men's clothing.
 I recall seeing women standing outside with bundles of clothes and bedding waiting for the shop to open on a Monday morning.
 Then they would redeem these bundles at the end of the week when or if their husbands brought home enough wages.
 It was a vicious circle in that, once started, it had to continue.

 The jewellery was mostly second hand and had been pawned more than once.
 Now that I am an adult, I have thought about it a lot and have wondered what stories of sadness there were behind the jewellery that couldn't be redeemed.

-I have been unable to find pawnbrokers named Evans in Edmonton in the 1911 census.
+I was unable to find pawnbrokers named Evans in Edmonton in the 1911 census.
 There were, though, three Messer brothers were at 119 Silver Street, all brothers-in-law to the main occupant David Punnett.
 The brothers were Henry Messer, 29, a pawnbroker manager David Messer, 20, a clerk, and Horace Messer, 17, a shop assistant in a pawnbrokers.
 Messer brothers did set up a pawnbrokers business in Silver Street, as Doreen Buckland remembers it in the 1930s as run by brothers Harold and Horace Messer who lived at 4 Bulwer Road.
 Yet she reports that older people still referred to the shop as Evans.

 Pat Cryer, webmaster, and daughter of the author